Boris Johnson And Conservative Party Win Large Majority In Parliament

 British voters have delivered a stunning victory to Prime Minister Boris Johnson and his Conservative Party, giving the champion of Brexit a large majority in the House of Commons and the support he needs to take the United Kingdom out of the European Union in January.

-With almost all results in, the BBC projects that Conservatives will win an absolute majority of 78 seats, giving Johnson a firm mandate to form the next government.
+With almost all results in, the BBC projects that Conservatives will win an absolute majority of 78 seats in the 650 seat chamber, giving Johnson a firm mandate to form the next government.
 Johnson has been prime minister since July following the resignation of his predecessor, Theresa May, and called early elections in a gamble that he has won handily.

 The opposition Labour Party suffered its worst defeat in decades, losing at least 59 seats.
-Party leader Jeremy Corbyn. although he won re-election in his constituency, announced he will not lead Labour in the next election.
+Party leader Jeremy Corbyn, although he won re-election in his constituency, announced he will not lead Labour in the next election.

 Speaking after midnight, Johnson said the results are a "powerful new mandate to get Brexit done" and "that work will begin tomorrow...or rather I should say not tomorrow, today!"